Proxima-L3/Library-Management-System-Project/README.md

 - Learn about concurrency, parallelism, multithreading, and multiprocessing concepts and how to implement them (maybe write part of the program in python to get a good sense of the critcal universal ideas)
+- Learn about and start using gitignore file

 <h3>Note:</h3>